 Video lectures for course content

 Another way to make videos interactive is to break longer lecture videos into smaller videos, and then post each shorter video on a separate page of a Moodle Lesson.
 Then you can add in questions for your students to answer after each section.
+Another way to do this is to post each shorter video on a separate page of a Moodle Book.
+You can add questions using H5P to make the Book interactive.

 Thinking beyond lecture videos